lightning/bolts/02-peer-protocol.md

 All outputs must be transmitted in the `init_rbf` message, including ones communicated previously.

-If a valid `funding_locked2` message is received in the middle of an RBF workflow, the RBF attempt MUST be abandoned.
+If a valid `funding_locked` message is received in the middle of an RBF workflow, the RBF attempt MUST be abandoned.